gardener/landscaper/docs/tutorials/01-create-simple-blueprint.md

   -f ./docs/tutorials/resources/ingress-nginx/import-values.yaml
 ```

-This is result in a DeployItem that could get picked up by a deployer in a later step.
+This will result in the following DeployItem:

 ```yaml
 --------------------------------------